 As much as you or the trainer might believe in him, a pup or untrained adult dog is not ready for off-leash training yet!
 That level of training comes with time, and lots of practice and distraction-proofing.

+Why is this a problem?
+I think you need to be picky about choosing your puppy's friends, otherwise he will pick up bad habits.
 When a room full of puppies are allowed free reign with each other, it involves a lot of nipping, barking, jumping and other undesirable behaviors.

 Well, what about the socialization aspect?
 A dog or puppy does not need to be jumping on and sniffing at each other to be socialized.
 Simply being around other dogs, seeing them, hearing them, being able to smell as they move around is socialization.

 I also find that puppies can learn a lot from being around older and calmer dogs.
-The same thing goes for special small dog classes.
+The same thing goes for specialized small dog classes.
 You are not going to solve a small dog's fear of bigger dogs if you won't allow them in the same room!